kmarkus/microblx/README.md

 This can have several reasons:

-* You forgot the `-i` option to luajit: in that case, the script be executed and once completed will exit.
-Running blocks may cause havoc.
+* You forgot the `-i` option to `luajit`: in that case the script is executed and once completed will immedately exit.
+The system will be shut down / cleaned up rather rougly.

-* You ran the wrong Lua executable (e.g. a standard Lua instead of luajit).
+* You ran the wrong Lua executable (e.g. a standard Lua instead of `luajit`).

 ### Real-time priorities